-Below is a complete list of the fulldome videos the Science Dome has available with recommended age groups.
+Below is a complete list of the fulldome videos the Science Dome has available.
 The list is followed by descriptions and previews (if available) of individual shows.

 - Flight Adventures (Elementary and Middle School)